pknichols/OMNIeDNA/README.md

 # OmniFilter
-Modular eDNA sampler to maximize detection and minimize costs
+## The modular eDNA sampler to maximize detection and minimize costs

 * **OmniFilter Torrent** – A torpedo-shaped river/tow-behind sampler designed specifically for use in fast-moving waters, or to be deployed from behind recreational vessels